-There were 692 (53%) full-time students and 603 (47%) part-time students.
+There were 666 (46%) full-time students and 780 (54%) part-time students.
 The top line in the chart below represents the total number of students attending Northeastern in the past five years.

-Seventy-seven percent (77%) of students at Northeastern in Fall 2020 were between the ages of 15 and 24.
-This age group is known as Generation Z. This compares to 73% in Fall 2019 and 72% in Fall 2018.
+Seventy-one percent (71%) of students at Northeastern for Fall 2022 were age 27 and under; this group is known as Generation Z. This compares to 74% for Fall 2021 and 77% for Fall 2020.

 New First Time and Transfer Students

-Northeastern welcomed 313 new first time students in Fall 2020.
-Eighty-nine percent (89%) of these students attended full time.
-Of the full time students, 49% were male, 57% were first generation, 45% were PELL eligible, and 38% were students of color.
-Of the 280 full time students, 22% were from Logan county, 9% were from the remaining service area, 55% were from other parts of Colorado, 11% were from Out of State, and 3% were International students.
+Northeastern welcomed 300 new first time students for Fall 2022 and 93% of these students attended full time.
+Of the full time students, 52% were male, 50% were first generation, 38% were PELL eligible, and 27% were Students of Color.
+Of these 280 full time students, 22% were from Logan County, 13% were from the remaining service area, 43% were from other parts of Colorado, 12% were from out of state, and 10% were International students.

 Northeastern obtained high school GPA on 211 (70%) of new first time students.
 Sixty-seven percent (67%) of students who submitted a high school GPA earned a 3.0 or above while in high school.
 This compares to 47% earning a 3.0 or above GPA for their first semester at Northeastern.

 When looking at success measures for new first-time, full-time students at Northeastern, it has been found that students who are both first generation and PELL eligible tend to fall behind their peers in first semester GPA and the percentage of credits earned.